sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_Secret.md

 Internal server error.
 ***

-## `Delete Hybrid Client Secret`
+## `Delete hybrid client secret`

 Delete a Secret from a Hybrid Client.
-It can take up to one hour for
-            deletion to manifest in the authentication process.
+It can take up to one hour for deletion to manifest in the authentication process.
 Access tokens issued using this Secret will be valid until their expiration.

 ### Request